 This re-working of 19-2000, the virtual band’s second single, was technically released alongside the original (both appeared on the same CD single), but given radio stations and music channels adopted the Soulchild Remix over the standard version, it seems fair to say it helped earn Gorillaz their second Top 10 single, peaking at Number 6 in 2001.

 One of the hugest songs of 2015, OMI's summery anthem was a very different animal before Felix Jaehn got his hands on it.
 Once Felix has worked his magic, the laid-back vibes of the original became a bop worthy of any dancefloor and – bingo! – worldwide smash status beckoned.

 Mike's heartfelt acoustic track I Took A Pill In Ibiza didn't lose any of its soul when it was synthed up by Norwegian electronic duo SeeB.
 One big difference it made to the song was its fortunes – it was soon blaring out of radios and filling clubs and even scored Mike his first ever UK Number 1!

 Sia's Cheap Thrills, taken from the album This Is Acting, actually entered the chart at Number 41, which might be surprising since it became one of 2016's biggest hits.
 But thanks to a remix of the track featuring Sean Paul, who, you might remember, was everywhere in 2016, Cheap Thrills found itself steadily climbing the Official Singles Chart until it hit Number 2, where it then stayed for four weeks.
-Quite the achievement!